From the Catalog: This course covers a set of protocols, architectures, and APIs

 Please mute your mic if you’re not speaking.
 Self-explanatory.
 Muted

-mics cut down on ambient noise and occasional echo that can be real problems for people
+mics cut down on ambient noise and occasional echo that can be real problems for

-when we’re in Google Meet.
+captioning when we’re in Google Meet.

-option of messaging in the Meet room by text; I will keep an eye on that as class is
+also have the option of messaging in the Meet room by text; I will keep an eye on

-going, in case you wish to raise questions or ask for clarification that way.
+that as class is going, in case you wish to raise questions or ask for clarification

 If my Internet connection fails, I will still record and post class.